 In the latest salvo, Uber has put out a YouTube video, suggesting that including a fingerprint check is old fashioned.
 The video shows a couple waiting curbside, cell phone in hand, until eventually a horse drawn carriage appears.

 We took to the streets of Austin to find an Uber rider, and quickly found Ashley Shew, a 26 year old masters candidate at the LBJ School of Public Affairs, and a frequent Uber rider.
 (Uber riders, for the record, are pretty easy to spot.
-Just look for a millennial standing curbside watching their cell phone while simultaneously gazing down the road looking for their ride).
+Just look for a millennial standing curbside watching their cell phone while simultaneously gazing down the road looking for their ride), they can go ahead and call a dui attorney.

 Ms Shew agreed to be interviewed about her favorite TNC – Uber – although she would take Lyft in a pinch (pynch?).
 Ms. Shew loves Uber “because it’s instant.
 I can use the Uber app and get a ride within a few minutes; I’ve never waited longer than 5 minutes for an Uber car.
 In the past, when I called a cab, I waited forever.
 Sometimes the cab didn’t come at all.
 With Uber, I can watch the Uber car on the Uber app…and follow its progress”.